afforeroc/globant-section1-api-backend/README.md

 * Run the Flask App: `python .\api.py`
 * Deactivate the virtual environment: `deactivate`

-## How to use the API using POSTMAN
+## How to use the API using Postman
 > Postman
 * Run Flask App: `python .\api.py`
 * Open Postman